waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Puzzle Mechanics & Key Discoveries

+- **Victory Road 1F - Western Puzzle:** This puzzle involves two boulders on the western platform.
+Solving it appears to be a red herring and does not directly open the path forward.
+It may be a prerequisite for a 'prime and trigger' mechanic.
 - **Victory Road 2F - Western Trap:** This puzzle requires a two-step "prime and trigger" mechanic.
 Pushing the boulder onto the switch at (2, 17) primes the trap.
 Leaving the floor and re-entering triggers the event, opening the barrier at (8, 9) and (8, 10).
 - **Victory Road 3F - Hole Puzzle:** Pushing the boulder at (14, 13) south into the hole at (14, 15) causes it to drop to the floor below, affecting a puzzle there.

 # IV.
 Tool Status & Development

-- **Pathfinder Status:** The `gem_pathfinder` tool's elevation logic has been repeatedly corrected based on direct game engine tests.
-The `ignorable_coords` feature is critical for navigating past defeated trainers.
+- **Pathfinder Status:** The `gem_pathfinder` tool is currently unreliable on Victory Road 1F and requires a complete overhaul.
+Its elevation and pathing logic is flawed.
-- **Puzzle Solver Status:** The `boulder_puzzle_solver` is implemented and functional after several critical bug fixes.
+- **Puzzle Solver Status:** The `boulder_puzzle_solver` is implemented but its internal pathfinder may also be flawed, preventing it from solving puzzles on this map.

 # V. Future Tool/Agent Ideas

 - **Paradox Resolution Agent:** An agent that takes conflicting data sources (e.g., tool output vs. overwatch warnings) and proposes hypotheses to resolve the discrepancy.
 This could help break logical loops faster.
 - **Reflection Agent:** An agent to automate the process of answering the periodic reflection questions.
-- **Puzzle Strategist Agent:** An agent that uses the output of `get_puzzle_elements` to formulate a high-level, multi-step strategy for complex puzzle rooms.